 SAN is a type of plastic material based on styrene chemistry.
 It is similar to polystyrene but has improved temperature performance, chemical resistance and toughness.
-It is sometimes blended with other plastics such as ABS.
-It can also contain fillers such as glass fibre to help strengthen it but in its normal state it is fairly brittle.
+SAN is sometimes blended with other plastics such as ABS.
+It can also contain fillers such as glass fibre to help strengthen it.
+But in its normal state it is fairly brittle.
 Luran® SAN and Lustran® SAN are popular tradenames.

 Common applications include food processor bowls, salad crispers in refrigerators, disposable medical devices and viewing window on meters to name a few.
 It has high optical clarity but is also available as opaque/ coloured material.